 - If the postponed debate is held outside of scheduled debating nights then the postponing school will be charged $30 for the services of the adjudicator.
 Debating SA has the discretion to waive this fee in special circumstances.

-- There will be a Finals Series for the Year 6/7, Year 8, Year 9, Year 10, Senior and Open divisions, consisting of Quarter Finals, Semi Finals and a Grand Final.
+- There will be a Finals Series for the Year 6/7, Year 8, Year 9, Year 10 and Senior divisions, consisting of Quarter Finals, Semi Finals and a Grand Final.

 - There are no finals for the Year 5 division.

 - In the event that an eligible team is not able to participate in any part of the finals series that team will be withdrawn from the finals.
 If withdrawn at the Quarter Finals stage the position may be offered to the next eligible team on the ladder.